autonomouslogic/dynamo-mapper/README.md

 ## In development
 Dynamo Mapper is still in development.
-Currently, only single gets, puts, and deletes are supported.
+Currently, only single gets, puts, updates, and deletes are supported.
 More is planned in the future and submissions are welcome.

 ## Installation